ShadowMonarchX/ai-ml-internship/Week - 4/Theory/Transformers/Architecture_Fundamentals/Encoder_And_Decoder.md

-# Transformer Encoder and Decoder Explained (With Full Theory & Mathematics)
+# Transformer Encoder and Decoder Explained
+*(With Full Theory & Mathematical Foundations)*

-Transformers have revolutionized Natural Language Processing (NLP) by replacing recurrence with attention mechanisms.
+Transformers revolutionized Natural Language Processing (NLP) by replacing recurrence with **attention mechanisms**.
-At the core of the Transformer architecture are two fundamental components:
+At the heart of the Transformer architecture are two core components:

-- **Encoder** – responsible for understanding input data
+- **Encoder** — responsible for understanding input data
-- **Decoder** – responsible for generating output data
+- **Decoder** — responsible for generating output data

 This README provides a **complete theoretical and mathematical explanation** of:
+- Transformer fundamentals
-- Encoder
+- Encoder architecture
-- Decoder
+- Decoder architecture
-- Encoder vs Decoder architectures
+- Encoder vs Decoder comparison
+- Real-world applications

 No unrelated topics are included.